peterchiriac/Fieldpulse-agritech-sensor-quality/README.md

 ## Conclusion

-Project FieldPulse demonstrates how PostgreSQL can be used to build a reproducible data-quality pipeline for agricultural sensor telemetry.
-By preserving raw observations, applying explicit validation rules, and producing a reusable analytical layer, the project reflects a workflow applicable to sensor quality assurance and downstream environmental analysis.
+FieldPulse implements a PostgreSQL data-quality workflow for agricultural sensor telemetry.

+The pipeline preserves raw telemetry, applies validation rules, detects temporal sensor anomalies, and exposes a reusable analytical view for downstream analysis.
+While the dataset is simulated, the workflow reflects the stages commonly required when preparing sensor telemetry for reliable analysis.